TurboGears/tg2docs/docs/turbogears/caching.rst

     [app:main]
     genshi.max_cache_size=100

-Another speed boost can be achieved by disabling template automatic reloading.
+Another speed boost can be achieved by disabling template automatic reloading, this will avoid having Genshi and Kajiki compare the timestamp of files whenever they are rendered.

 .. code-block:: ini